christophevg/pypi-template/.github/README.md

 5. docs/

 The `docs/` contains a copy of this README as a placeholder for additional documentation, that can be published to [ReadTheDocs](https://readthedocs.org).
+Edit `conf.py` to reflect your project's name and description.

 ## Things to do